SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/stringr.md

 ===

-Supply the pattern of the date format as a character string using the appropriate codes:
+Supply the pattern of the date format as a character string using the appropriate pattern: